ismaeltenango/ismael_resume/docs/index.md

 __SHPE (Society of Hispanic Professional Engineers) chapter founder at BYU-I__, Rexbur, Idaho _Brigham Young University - Idaho_
-- Role of Secretary in the leadership
+- • Role of Secretary in the leadership
-- Active participation in the creation of a new chapter in BYU-Idaho
+- • Active participation in the creation of a new chapter in BYU-Idaho

 `2016 - 2018`
-__Service full-time Missionary__, Monterrey Mexico
+__Service full-time Missionary__, Monterrey, Mexico
 _The Church of Jesus Christ of Latter-day Saints_
-- Active preaching of Jesus Christ teachings, acts of service and support to community, and good planning skills were applied
+- • Active preaching of Jesus Christ teachings, acts of service and support to community, and good planning skills were applied

+## Skills

+•	MySQL (Proficient)
+•	Python (Proficient)
+•	CSS (Proficient)
+•	HTML(Proficient)
+•	Cisco Networking (Proficient)
+•	JavaScript (Intermediate)	•	Linux Shell Scripting (Intermediate)
+•	DAX (Intermediate)
+•	EXCEL (Moderate)
+•	PowerShell (basic)
+•	PHP (basic)
+•	AWS (basic)

 ### updated: July 2023